Effective Date: August 11, 2010

 d.
 Whether the software is safety-critical software as defined in NASA-STD-8739.8, and if so, whether it complies with the software safety requirements of NASA-STD-8719.13, Software Safety Standard;

 e.
-The software’s Technology Readiness Level (TRL) as defined in NPR 7120.8, NASA Research and Technology Program and Project Management Requirements (and reproduced in Appendix E of this NPR);
+The software's Technology Readiness Level (TRL) as defined in NPR 7120.8, NASA Research and Technology Program and Project Management Requirements;

 f.
-Any software documentation, as defined in paragraph A.1.14, that is proposed (or available) for release with the software;
+Any software documentation, as defined in Appendix A, that is proposed (or available) for release with the software;

 g.
 Whether any known export restrictions apply to the software;